At Meadowbrook Elementary School, the Reggio Influenced approach has several guiding principles.

 Children are viewed as powerful, capable and resourceful.

 Because we are a B.C. public school, we are guided by the B.C.
 Ministry of Education curriculum.
 The delivery of this builds from the natural curiosities of children.
-Sometimes it will emerge from the children’s interests or may also be sparked by the teacher strategically putting out a provocation to see how the children respond or by posing inquiry-based questions that deepen learning and understanding.
-Teachers may also create a curiosity by reading rich literature, taking advantage of real life experiences outside and within the community, and by deeply listening and responding to the thoughts and ideas of children.
-Teachers also support the ongoing development of projects which are by nature cross-curricular and thereby support the intellectual, emotional/social, physical, artistic and aesthetic development of children.
+Sometimes it will emerge from the children's interests or may also be sparked by the teacher strategically putting out a provocation to see how the children respond or by posing inquiry-based questions that deepen learning and understanding.
+Teachers may also create a curiosity by reading rich literature, taking advantage of real-life experiences outside and within the community, and by deeply listening and responding to the thoughts and ideas of children.
+Teachers also support the ongoing development of projects which are by nature cross-curricular and thereby support children's intellectual, emotional/social, physical, artistic and aesthetic development.
 They also observe students carefully and act responsively to develop engaging and rich learning experiences that are relevant to the children.

-The arts play a key role in Reggio Influenced practice and are integrated into daily activities to maximize children’s development.
-Children will regularly spend time in the art centre or atelier and frequently participate in dance, drama, music, movement instruction and play; all part of the hundred languages of children.
+The arts play a key role in Reggio Influenced practice and are integrated into daily activities to maximize children's development.
+Children will spend time in the atelier and participate in dance, drama, music, movement instruction and play -all part of the hundred languages of children

-This is consistent with Howard Gardner’s multiple intelligences.
-Howard Gardner has done collaborative research with teachers from Reggio Emilia and preschool through secondary school teachers and teacher educators in Massachusetts for over 10 years on the Making Learning Visible (MLV) project through Project Zero.
+This practice is consistent with research from Making Learning Visible (MLV) through Project Zero at the Harvard Graduate School of Education and Howard Gardner et al.'s collaborative research with teachers from Reggio Emilia and Reggio- Influenced programs..
 The research findings draw attention to the power of the group as a learning environment and documentation as a way to see and shape how and what children are learning.
 MLV addresses three aspects of learning and teaching:

 - What teachers and students can do to support the creation of learning groups in the classroom.

-- How observation and documentation can shape, extend, and make visible children's and adults' individual and group learning.
+- How observation and documentation can shape, extend, and make children's and adults' individual and group learning visible.

 - How teachers, students, and others are creators as well as transmitters of culture and knowledge.